defrankland/hasherator/README.md

 every time there is a change.

 The intended usage is to run it at your application's startup and have it create a working directory, which contains the same files as the source directory but with the hash string inserted in the name.
+The reason for doing this is so that your project repo can contain files with the non-hashed name, and the working directory can be added to .gitignore.

+Please note that currently the working directory must be different from the source directory.

 ## API